Commercial Rents Services Price Index (CRSPI)

 Data for the most recent quarter are preliminary.
 The previous quarter of the series is subject to revision.
 The series is also subject to an annual revision released with second quarter data of the following reference year.
 The index is not seasonally adjusted.

-These types of errors can occur when a respondent provides incorrect information or does not answer certain questions; when a unit in the target population is omitted or covered more than once; when an out of scope unit is included by mistake or when errors occur in data processing, such as coding or capture errors.
-During the survey processing stage, all efforts are made to minimize non-sampling errors.
+The survey achieves a response rate of approximately 80% and uses a methodology designed to control for errors and reduce their potential effects on estimates.
+However, the survey results remain subject to both sampling and non-sampling error.
+Sampling error results when observations are made only on a sample and not on the entire population.
+All other errors arising from the various phases of a survey are referred to as non-sampling errors.
+For example, these types of errors can occur when a respondent provides incorrect information or does not answer certain questions; when a unit in the target population is omitted or covered more than once; when an out of scope unit is included by mistake or when errors occur in data processing, such as coding or capture errors.